Bachelor of Science with Honors in Psychology, University of Maryland, May 1985.

 Sabbatical + Medical leave, Jun 2016 to Dec 2018.

 C&P Psychologist, Compensation & Pension Service, Charles George VA Medical Center, Asheville, North Carolina, Aug 2011 to May 2016.
-Conduct forensic mental health evaluations of veterans claiming psychiatric disability due to PTSD and other mental disorders.
+Conducted forensic mental health evaluations of veterans claiming psychiatric disability due to PTSD and other mental disorders.

 C&P Psychologist, Mental Health Services/Compensation & Pension, Community-Based Outpatient Clinic, Texarkana, Arkansas, Sep 2010 to Aug 2011.
 Conducted forensic mental health evaluations of veterans claiming psychiatric disability due to PTSD and other mental disorders.